What happens when you give co-op students 90 minutes to make a gingerbread house?

 Two female students, Clara Weber and Nikara Schehr, shown walking the streets of New York City

-Nikara Schehr and Clara Weber shown during down time on their New York City co-op experience.
+Nikara Schehr and Lily Gormley shown on the boardwalk during down time during their New York City co-op experience.
 Photo provided.

 “You are really part of a bigger operation so everyone is pitching in on many projects at once.
 It’s meeting huge deadlines so the focus would shift daily, but that was really a good thing because you are able to pull inspiration from so many people.”